lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 ### Calculating spatial diversity and compactness scores for 100,000 plans

-After generating the plans, I calculate spatial diversity and compactness scores for all of them.
+After generating the plans, I calculate spatial diversity (a measure of district heterogeneity) and compactness scores for all of them.
 I obtain data on spatial diversity from Professor Nicholas Stephanopoulos.
-The dataset he gave me has *factor scores* for each Census Tract in the country.
+The dataset he gave me has eight *factor scores* for each Census Tract in the country, where a factor score is a combined variable that covers vital areas like race, education, profession, marital status, and housing.
 A district's spatial diversity score is calculated by the sum of the standard deviation of each factor score, normalised by the proportion of the variance each factor score explains.
 As an example, consider a district made up of three Census Tracts (A, B, C), and let each Tract have three factor scores (1, 2, 3).
 Let the proportion of the variance explained by each factor score be 50%, 30% and 20% respectively.
 Then the total spatial diversity score would be:

 $$ \sigma(A_1, B_1, C_1) \times 0.5 + \sigma(A_2, B_2, C_2) \times 0.3 + \sigma(A_3,
 B_3, C_3) \times 0.2$$